 How much did it cost to buy a home in Santa Rosa last week?

-The median price per square foot for a home in Santa Rosa increased in the past week to $523.
-That’s $51 more than the Sonoma County median.
-Prior to this, the median price per square foot of a home sold in Santa Rosa was $495.
+The median price per square foot for a home in Santa Rosa decreased in the past week to $494.
+That’s $3 more than the Sonoma County median.
+Prior to this, the median price per square foot of a home sold in Santa Rosa was $523.

-The best deal can be found in Monte Rio, where the median price per square foot of a home sold was $200.
+The best deal can be found in Rohnert Park, where the median price per square foot of a home sold was $383.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.